 Hacking is when someone accesses a computer without permission.

 Phishing occurs when a user receives an e-mail that looks as if it is from a trusted source, such as their bank or employer.
 In the e-mail the user is asked to click a link and log in to a website that mimics the genuine website, then enter their ID and password.
 The userID and password are then captured by the attacker.
 See an example of a phishing email in the image below.

 Spoofing is a technique where culprits disguise their identities by modifying the address of the computer from which the scheme has been launched.
 Typically, the point is to make it look as if an incoming message has originated from an authorized source.
 Then, once the site’s been accessed, the perpetrator can commit fraud, spy, or destroy data.
 You could, for example, spoof a manufacturing firm with a false sales order that seems to have come from a legitimate customer.
 If the spoof goes undetected, the manufacturer will incur the costs of producing and delivering products that were never ordered (and will certainly never be paid for).

 Another crime that is committed with the use of a computer is software piracy, which is the illegal copying and distribution or use of software.
 Technology makes it easier to create and sell intellectual property, but it also makes it easier to steal it.
-Since digital products can be downloaded and copied almost instantly over the Internet, it’s a simple task to make perfect replicas of your favorite copyright-protected songs, movies, TV shows, and computer software, whether for personal use or further distribution.
+Since digital products can be downloaded and copied almost instantly over the Internet, it’s a simple task to make perfect replicas of your favourite copyright-protected songs, movies, TV shows, and computer software, whether for personal use or further distribution.
 When you steal such materials, you’re cheating the countless musicians, technicians, actors, programmers, and others involved in creating and selling them.
 Theft cuts into sales and shrinks corporate profits, often by staggering amounts.
-Online piracy costs between $30 and $71 billion dollars in lost revenue in a year worldwide .
+Online piracy costs between $30 and $71 billion dollars in lost revenue in a year worldwide (Whitten, 2021).